ncastaldi/Full_Stack_Template/README.md

 ## Description

-This template repository is built for projects using MySQL, ExpressJS, HandlebarsJS, and NodeJS.
+This template for MySQL, Express, Handlebars, and Node applications hosted on Heroku.

 ## Table of Contents